-- Considers allowing alternative (i.e. digital) gear marking as another option to the currently required physical surface markings - Current gear-marking regulations require radar reflectors, pennants, highflyers, buoys, etc. - Could allow (although, not immediately) the use of fixed gear without persistent vertical lines (such as on-demand rigged fishing gear) - Intended to allow more fishing access for fishermen that are subject to current and potential future persistent buoy line closures - Would not limit the use of current gear-marking methods - Would not require the use of gear-marking alternatives or on-demand gear
+- Considers allowing alternative (i.e. digital) gear marking as another option to the currently required physical surface markings - Current gear-marking regulations require radar reflectors, pennants, highflyers, buoys, etc. - Could allow (although, not immediately) the use of fixed gear without persistent vertical lines (such as on-demand rigged fishing gear) - Changes could apply to all fixed-gear fisheries in the Northeastern US - Would not limit the use of current gear-marking methods - Would not require the use of gear-marking alternatives or on-demand gear